eu90h/mockfighter/README.md

 The bots will begin trading two seconds after an instance is created.

-Mockfighter requires (like Stockfighter) api keys, which are set in request headers.
+Mockfighter requires api keys, which are set in request headers.
 Any string will do here.

 How It Works
 ============